 Today as we stand on the shoulders of our loud positive activist elders who spoke out and demanded fast track medication trials, improved HIV test kits, improved medications, quality care from doctors and nurses.
 Our health outcomes, quality of life and life expectancy are on par with the general community, as long as, we know our status, commence treatments sooner rather than later, and remain engaged in our health and in the health system.
 Today we can commence treatment immediately on diagnosis, we have returned to the workforce in greater numbers, we travel, study and embrace relationships across the divide of HIV-Difference.
 We readily take up our role as an integral part of the answer to reducing transmission in the Treatment as Prevention (TasP) space, taking ever closer steps to the end of HIV transmission in NSW.

-Even with all the good news about living with HIV today there is a danger of PLHIV invisibility, and the spectre of silence around HIV that haunts our communities.
+Even with all the good news about living with HIV today there is a danger of invisibility for people living with HIV, and the spectre of silence around HIV that haunts our communities.
 The mainstreaming of health services, the increased demand on HIV specialist services due to the increased burden of disease and multi-morbidities in those living longer with HIV, and an assumption that HIV is ‘ending’ by 2020, casts a tacit and deadly shroud around HIV.
 With more people living with HIV in NSW than ever before, we all need to be speaking up about HIV more than ever.

 Whenever stigmatising attitudes or discriminatory practices go unchallenged, we disengage with our healthcare providers, avoid social interactions that nourish and build our community and the silent reality of passive suicide emerges.
 The conversation is made all the more difficult for heterosexual people living with HIV still not specifically named in the National HIV Strategy, and thus not readily considered at risk.
 How does this help in the fight against HIV, HIV stigma and discrimination and HIV education and support?
 There are regular and numerous examples of women attending GP clinics with symptoms, and the question ‘could it be HIV?’, just wasn’t asked.
 More than ever, we need to speak up about HIV and become a vocal and visible presence combating HIV stigma and discrimination with confidence and dignity.